Mario991012/Mario991012/README.md

 <h2>Education 📚</h2>

-- 🌱 I’m currently a Information and Systems Engineering student at **Universidad Rafael Landivar**
+- 🌱 I’m currently an Information and Systems Engineer from **Rafael Landivar University**

 <h2>Languages and tools:</h2>